learn-co-curriculum/devops-m1-grep-and-regex/README.md

 \b\(?(\d{3})\)?[- ]?(\d{3})[- ]?(\d{4})\b
 ```

-Copy paste that pattern into *regex101*, along some sample text that has phone numbers, like:
+Copy and paste the above pattern into *regex101*, along some sample text that has phone numbers, like:

 ```
 Here's some random text interspersed with telephone numbers like 123-456-7890 and (123) 456-7890.
 Notice how it matches only the telephone numbers, even though they have different formatting!